LiuliuLexie/head-md-softrobotics/presentations/2024-11-07-presentation.md

 ![visual.png](pic/1107-2.png)

 ## Research Question
-How do objects gain new functionalities through human mis-interpretation?
 How can we get inspiration from human misused objects?
 How can objects create new functions through human interpretation?